Print

 creating new user using command prompt

-4. Finnaly enter this line: shutdown -r and press ENTER.
+4. Finally, enter this line: shutdown -r and press ENTER.

 adding a new user in command prompt

-5. Wait for your computer to restart, then boot your PC in Normal Mode and login to the newly created user account ("removevirus").
-This account won't be affected by the ransomware infection and you will be able to download and install recommended anti-spyware software to eliminate this virus from your computer.
+5. Wait for your computer to restart, then boot your PC in Normal Mode and login to the newly-created user account ("removevirus").
+This account will be unaffected by the ransomware infection and you will be able to download and install recommended malware removal software to eliminate this virus from your computer.

 new user account created

-6. Download and install recommended anti-spyware software to eliminate this ransomware infection from your computer:
+6. Download and install recommended malware removal software to eliminate this ransomware infection from your computer:

-If the newly created user account is also affected by the ransomware infection try doing a System Restore (this function helps restore one's operating system files to an earlier point in time).
-If successful you will be able to restore you operating system to the point when this ransomware infection hadn't infected your computer.
+If the newly-created user account is also affected by the ransomware infection, try performing a System Restore (this function helps to restore the operating system files to an earlier point in time).
+If successful, you will be able to restore your operating system to a point prior to this ransomware infection taking effect.

 Boot your computer in Safe Mode with Command Prompt